Communist Party of Turkey (modern): Founding of TKP and onwards (starting with 2001)

-In the 6th Extraordinary Congress of SİP which was held on 11 November 2001, it has been announced that Communist Party has merged with the Party for Socialist Power and the name of the party has been changed to Communist Party of Turkey (Türkiye Komünist Partisi) TKP.
-With this congress communists from other organisations including the followers of Metin Çulhaoğlu had joined the ranks.
+During the 6th Extraordinary Congress of SİP which was held on 11 November 2001, the party decided to make a new breakthrough.
+It was announced that Communist Party merged with the Party for Socialist Power and that the name of the party had been changed to the Communist Party of Turkey (Türkiye Komünist Partisi).
+Despite the fact that it was still forbidden to establish a party with the communist name, the party managed to successfully push back against legal attacks.
+With this congress, the TKP incorporated cadres from different organizational backgrounds, including the followers of Metin Çulhaoğlu, thus ending the disconnect in the history of the communist movement.
 The Central Committee was formed with the following: Aydemir Güler, Kemal Okuyan, Süleyman Baba, Uğur İşlek, Erkin Özalp, Hüseyin Karabulut, Kurtuluş Kılçer, Oğuz Kavala, Hüsnü Atlıkan, Yalçın Cerit, Mesut Odman, Gülay Dinçel, Alper Dizdar, Gamze Erbil, Mehmet Kuzulugil, Yaşar Çelik, Nihal İmeryüz, Tunç Tatoğlu, Sedat Cengiz, Haluk İmeryüz, Arif Basa, Atilla Gökçek.
 Aydemir Güler was selected as President and Kemal Okuyan as General Secretary.
-The founding date of the party was declared as 10 September 1920 Baku Congress.
+The foundation date of the party was declared as 10 September 1920 Baku Congress.

+TKP broke the censorship against communists and participated in elections under its own name for the first time in 2002.

 During this period some of the main campaigns and achievements of the party were: